Surf Monks of New Hawai'i

 Ahoy, Ship City

-Pallie hated the ocean, which was unfortunate since she lived in a city of half-sunk cruise ships.
+Pallie hated the ocean, which was unfortunate since she lived in a city of half-sunk cruise ships stranded a mile offshore.
 Endless water surrounded her life.
 Waves crashing against this, seagulls stealing that, saltwater burning everything.

 Well, she’d had enough.